 Developing durable iridium oxide micro-supercapacitors for energy storage in implantable bioelectronics.

 Neural Device Performance Testing:

-Evaluating an intracortical vision prosthesis utilizing wireless microelectrode arrays.
+Evaluating an intracortical vision prosthesis utilizing a wireless microelectrode array.

-Evaluating functional changes in the rat caused by chronic implantation of a wireless intraneural microelectrode array implanted in the sciatic nerve.
+Evaluating functional changes in the rat caused by chronic implantation of a wireless intraneural microelectrode array in sciatic nerve.

 Establishing methods for electrochemical characterization of the in vivo performance of electrodes.

 Evaluating chronic stability of SIROF coated UTAH arrays both in vitro and in vivo.

 Evaluating long-term reliability of cortical microelectrode arrays in vivo.